 2014 course offerings:

-the 39th year of courses, see "Dates and Rates" page on this website for dates
+the 40th year of courses, see "Dates and Rates" page on this website for

 Bob from Green Bay, WI.
 We were all having such a good time

 we wanted to extend the course for another week...but home